Once we’ve got The Subject Line right, and our recipient or audience has opened our email, it’s now important that we

 3. Highlight The Main Points

-A LOT of people like to skim-read and making important points or details stand-out, by using bold, underline and Numbered or Bullet Point lists, like the ones being used here, makes it easy to do so.
+A LOT of people like to skim-read.
+Make important points or details stand-out, by using bold, underline and Numbered or Bullet Point lists, ensuring pertinent information is not overlooked.

 Always find out how to turn the spell check as you go or spell check before sending options ON.
-And, ALWAYS READ, and re-read the email out loud if possible, until it flows without distraction from unclear content and errors of any kind.
+Communication can be challenging at the best of times, let alone when we remove voice tones, facial expressions, body language, and eye contact from the equation.
+So, ALWAYS READ, and re-read the email out loud if possible, until it flows without distraction from unclear content and errors of any kind.

 Always give an email the final gut-instinct check, especially if it was written in frustration, annoyance or anger, to make sure it’s still respectful and professional.
 If in doubt save it as a draft and come back to it later, or pick up the phone and have a chat to share any deep concerns.